- Articles coming soon

 Check the bit-depth of the DTM data:

 TerraForm currently requires DTM data in 32-bit floating point format.
-This is the most common format for DTM data, but data does come in other format.
+This is the most common format for DTM data, but data does come in other formats.

 Method 1: Translate